danBhentschel/techio-practical-linq/markdowns/using_generators.md

 # Background: Using generators

-Using the `GetFibonacci()` method from the previous example, take a look at this line of code:
+Let's continue using the unbounded `GetFibonacci()` generator method from the previous lesson.
+Take a look at this line of code:

 ```C#
 Console.WriteLine(GetFibonacci().Count());